Mauricemaximnobby4k/kurasagi/README.md

 1. Do not turn on hypervisor-based security factors when running!
 (It will BSOD!)
 2. Use [kdmapper](https://github.com/TheCruZ/kdmapper) for driver loading.
+3. We just found that if we hook well-used functions, it will cause unknown BSOD.
+Just don't do that.

 # Images